khanhhale/IoTProjectWithPylonCamera/README.md

+Components:
+1. Pylon Camera
+2. Google Cloud Platform

+Programing Languages:

+Python, Java, C/C++, Nodejs, Flask, Javascript, HTML, CSS

 IoT Solution With Pylon Camera

 In this readme file, I will be talking about how we can create a solution for the Pylon Camera and Google Cloud Platform Services to work together.
-For this particular IoT solution, it starts with the camera capturing a live image every 2 seconds and storing this image’s data in a temporary storage buffer.
+For this particular IoT solution, it starts with the camera capturing a live image every 2 seconds and storing this image data in a temporary storage buffer.
 The image data is immediately taken out of the buffer and then get resized to below 256 KB due to each message getting sent by IoT devices being restricted to the maximum size of 256 KB.
 After the shrinkage of the size of an image, the image data get converted to the base64 data and then get forwarded to the Pub/Sub queue through the Internet.

 Meanwhile a Dataflow cron job is running and listening in the background constantly.
 When this cron job found new messages in the the Pub/Sub queue, it collects a group of base64 messages from the Pub/Sub queue and concatenates these messages and saves them in a file stored in the bucket of Storage on a 5-second window basis.
 Dataflow cron job continues to repeat the steps of picking up the data from the Pub/Sub queue and dumping the data to a new file stored in the bucket of Storage when the 5-second window mark is passed.
 In other words, a file stores messages published within a 5-second window.
 After a 5-second window mark is passed, a new file is created and store all messages published within the next 5-second window.

 As soon as the Pub/Sub Triggers function detects that a new image file in the bucket of the Storage is being created, it makes a REST call to the webapp application running on the Compute Engine VM.
 Once the webapp receives the rest call, it uses Vision APIs to analyze the newly created image file in the bucket.
 If it finds that a person is found in the image, it will persist a record in the Bigquery table called “table_image_info” with information about the image in the image file.

-Components:
-Pylon Camera
-Google Cloud Platform

-Programing Languages:
-Python, Java, C/C++, Node.js, Flask, Javascript, HTML, CSS

 Setting up the Projects